Skip to content

 That same fire has lived in me through everything that came after.
 The vessel looks different now.

 The Powder Blue Peace Boat is long gone.
-But Zepplin?
+But Zeppelin?
 The work of awareness?
 The willingness to speak truth even when no one asked?
 Still here.

 Now I build spaces where consciousness meets humor, and where people can finally hear themselves again.
 Where the ones who've been holding the emotional temperature of every room they've ever stood in can finally put the self-limiting beliefs down and pick something truer up.